Moderation Tools

 Channel watchers cannot be banned.

 It is also possible to ban the user's last known IP address to prevent the creation of new "throw-away" accounts.
 This type of ban is only applicable on the app level.
-We do not recommend applying an IP ban without a reasonable timeout, however, this is not restricted.
+ISPs often rotate IP addresses, therefore in order to prevent innocent users to be banned, we automatically apply a 30 day timeout when applying an IP ban.
+This value can be overwritten, if a timeout is supplied in the request.
 The IP address will be unbanned either after reaching a timeout or with explicit user unban.

 In most cases, only admins or moderators are allowed to ban other users from a channel.